 Org architecture

-A TRUST in aeqi is a graph of slots and edges, not a table of titles.
-This page explains how the pieces fit: TRUSTs, Roles, ownership tokens, and governance.
+A Company in aeqi is a graph of slots and edges, not a table of titles.
+This page explains how the pieces fit: Companies, Roles, ownership, and governance.
+(The Company's on-chain vehicle is its trust contract — the Company's smart account; this page names it only where the on-chain artifact is what's actually meant.)

-A TRUST is the programmable company in aeqi: a workspace with a fresh UUID, a SQLite database, runtime state, and optional protocol state.
+A Company is the programmable operating shell in aeqi: a workspace with its own entity ID, a runtime database, runtime state, and optional protocol state.
 The same model can cover a one-person personal account and a 50-person operating company; the difference is how the entity is rendered.

 | URL | Shape |